thenriq/Iris_dataset_Fisher/README.md

 ### Collection method

-*Iris setosa* and *Iris versicolor* data were collected in the Gaspé Peninsula *"all from the same pasture, and picked on the same day and measured at the same time by the same person with the same apparatus"[7]*  and then published by **Edgar** in *1935*[8].
+*Iris setosa* and *Iris versicolor* data were collected in the Gaspé Peninsula *"all from the same pasture, and picked on the same day and measured at the same time by the same person with the same apparatus"[7]*  and then published by **Edgar Anderson** in *1935*[8].
 The same method was certainly applied for *Iris virginica* before Edgar shared this data with the British statistician and biologist Ronald Aylmer Fisher in 1937[9]

 <br/>